carouser/macOS-Mojave-Comet-Lake/README.md

 # macOS-Mojave-Comet-Lake

+Is there a reason to pay $1900 for Mac mini 2018 if a very similar system can be build 1/3 of the price with a possibility to install a pretty descent dGPU?

+Let us know if you are fond of soldered SSD and a generous option of upgrading from 8GB DDR4-2666 to 32GB for $600.

-This guideline covers specifics of macOS installation on the most recent [Comet Lake](https://ark.intel.com/content/www/ru/ru/ark/products/codename/90354/comet-lake.html) CPUs.
+This guideline covers specifics of macOS installation on a system with recent [Comet Lake](https://ark.intel.com/content/www/ru/ru/ark/products/codename/90354/comet-lake.html) CPUs.

 Unfortunately the latest Catalina release 10.15.6 proved to have numerous annoying bugs and issues.
 Since it also lacks 32-bit support while not offering any deal-breaking features the previous Mojave 10.14.6 release appears preferable for the time being.